IMPORTANT PROGRAM UPDATE:

 How The Program Works:

-- To register for the program, students must visit the Auxiliary Services One-Stop-Shop on Tate Plaza.
+- To register for the program, students, faculty or staff, must visit the Auxiliary Services One-Stop-Shop on Tate Plaza or inquire with a cashier at a participating Dining Commons location.

 - Once registered, when you come to a participating Dining Commons for a meal, tell the cashier that you want to get a To Go Meal BEFORE you use the Iris camera to enter.